suki-workshop/suki-workshop.github.io/shared_task.md

 ## FinQA
 FinQA is a large-scale dataset on answering deep questions over financial data, aiming to automate the analysis of a large corpus of financial documents.
 Please check our [FinQA paper](https://arxiv.org/pdf/2109.00122.pdf) for more details.
 The dataset, code and instructions can be found at [Github](https://github.com/czyssrs/FinQA).

+The final evaluation of the model will be based on the results on the private test set.
+Please first submit your results to both leaderboards.
+- Public Test: This phase evaluates algorithms on the FinQA public test set where the references are available.
+A submission needs to consist of results on the entire public test set to be considered as a valid submission.
-The leaderboard is hosted on [Codalab](https://codalab.lisn.upsaclay.fr/competitions/1846).
+The leaderboard for the public test set is hosted here on [Codalab](https://codalab.lisn.upsaclay.fr/competitions/1846).
+- Private Test: This phase evaluates algorithms on the FinQA private test set with all references heldout.
+A submission needs to consist of results on the entire test set to be considered as a valid submission.
+This phase is aimed at the final evaluation of the model and one is not allowed to create multiple submissions using multiple teams.
+The leaderboard for the private test set is hosted here on [Codalab](https://codalab.lisn.upsaclay.fr/competitions/4138).

 Please first submit your results on the FinQA test set to the leaderboard, and then submit your paper following the [Call for Paper](https://suki-workshop.github.io/cfp). **To be eligible for result archives and consideration for awards, we kindly request you to send the following information to zhiyuchen@cs.ucsb.edu using your main contact email:**
 - Team name.
 - Team members.
 - The username used in CodaLab submissions.